We are responsible for providing work health and safety, public safety and state-based industrial relations services across South Australia.

 - Natasha Brown, Public Service Association of SA

-- Trevor Evans, Australian Hotels Association (SA branch)
+- Owen Webb, Australian Hotels Association (SA)

 - Estha van der Linden, Business SA